 Pullover Wool blend, V front, green pullover with embroidered school crest.

-Jacket Zip front, green with embroidered school crest.
+Jacket Green, zip front, blue side panels with embroidered school crest.
 Socks White with one green stripe.
 Short style but still covers the ankles.

-Shoes Plain, all over black lace-up, not zippers, with all leather uppers which cover the whole foot.
-Suede is not acceptable.
+Shoes Plain, all over black lace-up with all leather uppers (not suede) which cover the whole foot.